industrial-asset-hub/asset-link-sdk/docs/bootstrap.md

 ```
 ![Bootstrapping Steps](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/docs/images/bootstrap-steps.gif)

 **Note:As a recommendation, Asset Link should be named in a way that clearly includes the phrase “Asset Link”.
-This ensures a consistent and recognizable naming convention across the project.**
+This ensures a consistent and recognizable naming convention for created Asset Link.**

 There should now be a directory called **custom-asset-link**.
 The directory contains a number of files.
 The AL is ready to run out of the box.